ymunemasa/data-tutorials/tutorials/hortonworks/learning-ropes-apache-nifi-tutorial-series/learning-ropes-nifi-tutorial0.md

 ### Step 4: Start NiFi on Sandbox <a id="start-nifi-sandbox"></a>

 Use the following steps to start NiFi if you downloaded and installed it on Hortonworks Sandbox.
-For informaiton about how to start NiFi on your local machine, go to step 5.
+For information about how to start NiFi on your local machine, go to step 5.

 In this tutorial, launch NiFi in the background.